 Scamsters can easily get another member of the scam ring to pretend to be a satisfied customer.
 They can get photos off another website - perhaps one that is overseas that you are unlikely to look at.
 Google the referee and contact them!

+When the scammers see that you are suspicious, they first protest that they are honest, upstanding, people.
+Then they become aggressive, abusive and make threats.
+They say if you are going to carry on being so suspicious, they will cancel the deal.
+Your heart is set on getting this sweet puppy.
+Don't be bullied into paying until you are entirely satisfied that it is wise to do so.
+If you are in doubt, quickly stop any payment you made to give yourself time to think.
+Do NOT select "Immediate Payment."
 Try to make your payment future-dated to give yourself time to cancel it.
-If possible, transfer the money from a bank that is different from the scammer's as this can take a few days.
+If possible, transfer the money from a bank that is different from the suspect's as this can take a few days.
 Once you've paid, the scammer may play for time to make sure the money is in his account, and that he can withdraw it and money-launder it.
-He doesn't want you going to the police just yet.
+He doesn't want you phoning the bank just yet.
 He needs time to take down his advert, which might be on several free classified sites, so he will tell you there is a problem with transport, or something.

-To cover up the fact that the puppy is not on its way, they may ask you for another large sum for an electronic crate or something, which they say they will refund after delivery.
+To cover up the fact that the puppy is not on its way, they may ask you for another large sum for an air-conditioned or electronic crate, a ventilator for the puppy, more vaccine, or something, which they say they will refund after delivery.
 Hmmm....
 Really?
 If you send your banking details, watch out that they don't ask for your PIN too!
 They will empty your account.
 Don't send copies of your ID and driving licence.
 They will use it to create a false identity.
 They will pretend to be you!

 They are not bothered whether you fall for this second scam, they just want time to disappear.